Find out what sets the two apart.

-Loyalty programs and incentive programs are commonly used within businesses across the world to change behaviour.
-Though, sometimes the differences between the two concepts can become blurred, that’s why we have uncovered the meaning behind loyalty & incentive programs.
+Customer loyalty programs and sales incentive programs are commonly used within businesses across the world to change behaviour.
+Though, sometimes the differences between the two concepts can become blurred, that’s why we have uncovered the meaning behind loyalty, incentive and rewards programs.

 When considering what strategy will work best for your business, it is important to know what separates the two and which will be the most effective for your company to reach their desired outcome.
 Loyalty programs are targeted at customers who are already doing business with you and are rewarded for each transaction.’